Sciss/LucreData/README.md

 ## linking to LucreData

-Either of the following dependencies is necessary:
+The following draws in all sub modules:

+    "de.sciss" %% "lucredata" % v

+For a particular sub module:

-    "de.sciss" %% "lucredata-core"  % "1.7.+"
+    "de.sciss" %% "lucredata-core"  % v
-    "de.sciss" %% "lucredata-views" % "1.7.+"
+    "de.sciss" %% "lucredata-views" % v

+The current version `v` is `"1.7.+"`.

 ### creating an IntelliJ IDEA project